Gemini (protocol): Software

+The Gemini software list covers client, server, libraries, and tools.

-Gemini-to-HTTP proxy server gateways such as Mozz.us, Vulpes Proxy, and ondollo can be used to by web browsers otherwise not supporting Gemini.
+Gemini-to-HTTP proxy server gateways such as Mozz.us can be used by web browsers lacking Gemini support.

 Reception

 Gemini is praised for its simplicity but criticized for "excluding people who use ordinary web browsers".
 Gemini's usefulness has been said to be "dependent on the kinds of content available on Gemini and whether it appeals or not".
 Stéphane Bortzmeyer has said Gemini is retro but with modern features.
+Daniel Stenberg reviewed the 0.16.1 protocol spec, and criticized it as weak on security (Trust on first use) and slow in performance (short-lived bursty TCP connections) if it was ever used to transfer resource heavy HTML pages.
+Gemini pages are usually downloaded as gemtext only without requesting fonts or linked resources such as images.